moigagoo/cliar/docs/src/comparison.md

     arguments = docopt(extended_doc)
 ```

-With Click, you can reuse commands from one CLI in another one:
+**With Click**, you can reuse commands from one CLI in another one:

 ```python
 # In file a: